massung/codeninja/_posts/2018-07-20-github-finger.markdown

 <embed src="http://finger.codeninja.blog/username.html" />
 ```

 Is HTML not your desired format?
 Maybe you just want text or markdown?
-Just change the extension on the URL to `.text`, `.md`, or even `.json`.
+Just change the extension on the URL to `.text` or `.md`.
 If you'd like to do this from the `finger` command, just take a moment and make a little script:

 ```sh
 # finger.sh